hbrt-rdzk/explainable-methods-in-exercise-analysis/README.md

 To learn models proper time series data EC3D dataset of 3D joints representations was obtained from https://github.com/Jacoo-Zhao/3D-Pose-Based-Feedback-For-Physical-Exercises?tab=readme-ov-file.

 ![deep](https://github.com/hbrt-rdzk/explainable-methods-in-exercise-analysis/assets/123837698/4f43b6c7-d168-4e73-9e0e-4f2ec75e18ae)
+The designed framework takes a 3D pose representation as input and converts its signal into the first K Discrete Cosine Transform coefficients.
+A VAE then encodes this representation into a latent space.
+Perturbation of the sample is performed here to find the proper version of the exercise using counterfactual explanations.
+After applying corrections in the latent space, the sample is decoded in reverse order to obtain the appropriate version of the performed exercise.

 ## Installation
 ```git clone https://github.com/hubert/explainable-methods-in-exercise-analysis.git```